lucaspinacosta/WeatherApp/README.md

 # Weather App

 A simple and elegant weather application built with Python and PyQt5 that displays current weather information, a 5-hour forecast, and a 5-day forecast for a specified city.
 The application fetches data from the OpenWeatherMap API and updates automatically at a configurable interval.
+It now includes an in-app settings window for easy configuration.

 ## Table of Contents